doraeminemon/doraeminemon.github.io/docs/README.md

 ## Personal statement

 Hi, my name is Thy Sơn, or you can just call me Tyson.
-Having worked on multiple projects and multiple teams, I see my strength on working with the team to build a feature from start to finish by working with different team.
-Besides that, effective writing & speaking communication, organizing data is a must when I have to work with my team remotely.
-My goal for the next few years is to become an engineering manager.
+Having worked on different projects and variety of teams, I see my strength on working with teams to build a feature from start to finish by working with different team.
+Besides that, effective writing & speaking communication, organizing data is a must when working with my team remotely.
+My goal for the next few years is to become a tech lead.

 Besides the original scope of a software engineer, I've been interested and learn about different-yet-related aspects of building software, including but not limited to: graphic / UX design, math, economics, business, psychology, politics.